ELIXIR-Belgium/infectious-diseases-toolkit-sandbox/showcase/linked-cohort-data.md

 ---
-title: Linked Cohort Data
+title: Linked pathogen and host data across archives - a multi-omics, SARS-CoV-2 cohort case study
 contributors: [Gabriele Rinck, Zahra Waheed]
-description: Here we describe the first example of linking and sharing a cohort data set via the EMBL-EBI infrastructure.
+description: Here we describe the first example of linking and sharing a COVID-19, multi-omics cohort data set via the EMBL-EBI infrastructure.
-affiliations: [ELIXIR Europe]
+affiliations: [EMBL-EBI]
 page_id: LinkedCohortData

 # More information on how to fill in this metadata section can be found here https://www.infectious-diseases-toolkit.org/contribute/page-metadata